Transform cities with sustainable mobility innovations

 As we are commited to support you with coming to terms with any challenges you may face in the future, our curriculum includes courses in circular economy, digital transformation and change management.
 Furthermore, we will provide instruction in soft skills to prepare you for both the German and international labour markets.
 This comprehensive package equips you with the abilities to lead and manage projects and processes requiring engineering expertise, and bridge the gap between business and engineering.

-Module 1: Advanced Mathematics and Technical Mechanics
+Module 1: Consolidation of Mathematics and Technical Mechanics

-Module 2: In-depth Project Management
+Module 2: Advanced Project Management

 Module 3: Big Data